MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ### Option 4: IPv6 for Egress

-Remember how I said "in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet" above.
+Remember how I said, "in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet" above.
 For IPv6, that's a lie.

-IPv6 addresses are globally unique, and therefore public by default.
+IPv6 addresses are globally unique and, therefore, public by default.
 Due to this, AWS created the primitive of an [Egress-only Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html),

 Unfortunately, with this primitive, there is no way to connect IPv4-only destinations, so if that is necessary, go with one of the other 3 options.